 On the way back to Haputale you will pass the next three attractions I mention in this blog.
 So, I recommend checking them all out together on one big day trip!

 5. Go tea tasting at the Stassen Organic Tea Farm

 Along the main highway around 5 km from town towards Beragala, you can visit the Stassen Organic Tea Farm.
 Stassen were the first producers of organic tea in Sri Lanka.

 We were very keen on getting organic tea after we saw the workers spraying the tea fields with chemicals and then finding out the leaves are not washed before being produced and sold.

-At the shop front, you can try lots of different styles of tea grown in the organic farm.
-Once you find one you like you can purchase a bag to take home with you as a souvenir.
-Prices for the tea range, however, they are very reasonable and won’t cost more than a few dollars.
+At the shop front, you can try lots of different styles of tea grown on the organic farm.
+Once you find one you like, you can purchase a bag to take home with you as a souvenir.
+Prices for the tea range but is very reasonable and won’t cost more than a few dollars.

 You can find the location of Stassen Organic tea shop on Google Maps.

 Slightly closer to Haputale from the organic tea farm is the Golden Hill Tea Center.
 Now, despite what the name suggests, this is not a place we recommend stopping for tea.
 Instead stop for the ice cream, milkshakes, and café desserts!